 - 1. In order to mitigate the opportunity for prisoners to use or destroy weapons or contraband, the rear passenger compartment of every transport vehicle shall be searched by the operating officer: - a.
-At the beginning of the officer's shift - b.
-Prior to placing any individual in the transport vehicle - c.
-Immediately after transporting an individual in the vehicle - d.
-At the end of the officer's shift - 2.
-The officer will document in a written report whenever (s)he locates any items, including weapons and/or contraband during the vehicle search.
+At the beginning of the officer's shift; - b.
+Prior to placing any individual in the transport vehicle; - c.
+Immediately after transporting an individual in the vehicle; and - d.
+At the end of the officer's shift.

+The officer will document in a case incident report whenever (s)he locates any weapons, contraband or personal property, during the vehicle search.